 In this course, students will explain the effects of ionizing radiation on the molecules, cells, tissue, and body, the radiosensitivity of different organs, the law of Bergonié and Tribondeau, and the ALARA (as low as reasonably achievable) concept.
 They will examine the basic properties of radiation, the maximum permissible dose by anatomical region or whole body, dosimetry, and the requirements established by state and federal agencies on radiation protection and safety.

 Students will discuss the factors that affect biological responses and the acute and chronic effects of radiation.
 In addition, they will analyze the basic concepts of radiological protection to minimize the exposure to ionizing radiation on the patient (infants, children, adolescents, adults, and elderly), the general public, and the operator of radiation equipment.

-(Pre-requisites: RADI 1000, RADI 1100, RADI 1200)
+(Pre-requisites: RADI 1000, RADI 1100, RADI

-RADI 2009: Radiologic Physics: 3 Credits
+RADI 2009: Radiological Physics: 3 credits

-In this course, students will identify physics concepts related to radiation, such as electricity, magnetism, and electromagnetism, as well as the laws associated with them.
-They will examine relevant terminology and the applications of the laws of physics.
-Additionally, they will analyze the mathematical operations necessary for understanding radiology.
-(Pre-requisite: PHYS 1001)
+In this course, students will explain concepts of physics related to radiation, such as electricity, magnetism, electromagnetism as well as the laws associated with these concepts.
+Likewise, they will examine the relevant terminology and applications of the laws of physics.
+Additionally, they will analyze the necessary mathematic operations for understanding the development of modern radiology.
+(Prerequisites: PHYS 1020)